ole-ve/dps-challenge/README.md

 If you don't want to run the application locally, I got you covered.
 The application is hosted as a Docker container on GCP under the following URL: https://dps-challenge-3zs523db7q-ey.a.run.app

+**Note**: Startup of the container might take around 10 seconds due to cold start.